 Please let us know how we can help you and those you care about who may be struggling with or affected by substance abuse.
-Contact us by calling: 415-296-9900 or email: email@example.com
+Call us at: 415-296-9900 or email: firstname.lastname@example.org

-We are a independent nonprofit organization, based in San Francisco, led by a volunteer board of directors, staffed by a team of 20+ dedicated professionals, working in collaboration with other community based non-profits, private funders, corporate partners, and government agencies — to provide Bay Area residents with the services and programs they need to build healthier lives, free of addiction.
+We are an independent nonprofit organization, based in San Francisco, led by a volunteer board of directors, staffed by a team of 20+ dedicated professionals, working in collaboration with other community based non-profits, private funders, corporate partners, and government agencies — to provide Bay Area residents with the services and programs they need to build healthier lives, free from addiction.

-We seek to raise public awareness, mobilize communities, foster and support recovery, provide hope and healing and help our youth through prevention, education and changing perceptions.
 In addition to our regular offering of classes, services and programs, we design special opportunities throughout the year to reach a broader audience so that we may engage community leaders, friends, educators, health professionals, and the media about alcoholism and other substance use disorders, their medical complications, and related social and economic consequences.
-Please join us to be part of the Solution.
+Please join us to be part of the solution.

 - Reduce the prevalence and consequences of alcoholism and other drug addiction diseases through: